 Let some fresh air in!
 Spring is coming and even those fresh and cold breezes will wake your mind up and lower your stress level.

-You don´t need to meditate for hours, try out short five minute sessions.
-I personally love the app simple habit, especially because they have lots of short meditation sessions.
+You don´t need to meditate for hours, try out short five-minute sessions.
+I personally love apps like simple habit, calm and balance, because they have a lot of short meditation sessions.

 Do Something Nice For Someone Else

 Ask if someone around you needs help or do something nice for them.
 It can be something quick, like doing the task of someone you live with or sharing a working area.
 Empty the dishwasher even when it´s not your turn, buy some flowers for someone or write a little nice note.
 This could also work for strangers: Leave a note of kindness on a park bench.
 Get creative.
 You will be surprised how quickly you forget your own worries (at least for a moment) when you think about someone else.